svendewindt/svendewindt.github.io/README.md

 Welcome to the Team Tile site.
 Here you can find some url's for easy access.

+    First time users might need to enroll in multifactor authentication (MFA).
+Keep your mobile nearby.

 ## Microsoft portals

 - <a href="https://portal.office365.com" target="_blank">Portal Office 365</a>